jym16/node_dynamics_with_triadic_interactions/README.md

-# Node Dynamics Model with Triadic Interactions
+# Modelling Higher-Order Network Dynamics in the Presence of Triadic Interactions

-This is a repository for the project on the node dynamics model with triadic interactions.
+This is a repository for the project on the "Modelling Higher-Order Network Dynamics in the Presence of Triadic Interactions".
 This is part of the MSc dissertation project by Jun Yamamoto at the Queen Mary University of London.